run-ai/docs/docs/Administrator/Cluster-Setup/researcher-authentication.md

 ## What you need

-.... add here...
-HOW to get it...
+You should receive the following data from Run:AI Customer support:

-Client ID
+* Client ID

-Client Secret
+* Client Secret

 ## Client-Side